Paying Your Bill

 If you pay at one of the banks that accepts DREMC payments remember you must pay by the due date as participating banks will not accept late payments.

 During March and April of each year, you can elect to sign up for DREMC’s Equal Monthly Payment plan.
 Your bill will remain constant for 11 months with the 12th month being the settle up month for the entire year.
 DREMC also offers an option called Levelized Billing.
 Unlike the Equal Monthly Payment plan, the prior 12 months usage is averaged and moves forward each month, with the payment changing only slightly with each month and with no “settle up” month.

 Duck River Electric offers a bank draft plan that members can sign up for at any office.
 By using this plan your electric bill will be automatically drafted from your checking account at the same time each month and you are assured that your account is always paid on time.

 For your convenience, your DREMC bills can be paid by credit card or electronic check.
 By going to DREMC’s Bill Presentment Payment Service or calling your DREMC office you can authorize your bill to be paid.
-The cost of using a credit card is $3.00 per transaction of $300 or less.
 There is no charge to use electronic checks through the DREMC web site.